 Across the United States more and more health care professionals are seeing the importance of spending time outside.
 Trails will continue to grow as an essential component of having a healthy and happy population for their impacts on four aspects of health below:

 However you choose to get out on a trail- walking, running, biking, rolling,- it always gets you active.
 Trails provide safe, inexpensive, and accessible places for people of all ages and abilities to exercise.
 Increased levels of consistent physical activity are correlated with healthier outcomes and reduced mortality rates in both young and older adults.
 Check out these studies:

-The East Coast Greenway in the Triangle Region has seen the returns of this benefit.
-This system of greenways has changed the ability of residents to get out and live active lifestyles.
-A boost in wellness has saved over $14 million in healthcare costs per year, with 3,592,000 hours of physical activity being seen on the trails per year (Source: The Impact of Greenways in the Triangle).
+The East Coast Greenway in the Triangle Region has seen the returns of health benefits.
+By changing the ability of residents to get out and live active lifestyles, a boost in wellness has saved over $14 million in healthcare costs per year, with 3,592,000 hours of physical activity being seen on the trails per year (Source: The Impact of Greenways in the Triangle).

 A 2017 Study by the Eppley Institute of Indiana University found that 67% of trail users report increasing their exercise because of the presence of a trail.
 Additionally, trail users reported better overall health, fewer sleep problems, less pain, and less stress.